reidch/Android_recipe_list_app/README.md

 THE PROJECT

+I initially named the app Taste List but I decided that this was too close to tasteless and therefore had negative connotations so I renamed it Recipe Pot which was well received by the friends and peers I showed it to.

 I am applying this to something I enjoy doing in my spare time - cooking.
 As a keen cook and a user of my phone/laptop in the kitchen and in the supermarket, it would be good to have one dedicated place for collecting recipes for later use.
 I applied this to the To-do List spec for my first substantial Java/Android project.

 Using Trello to track my own progress and that of the development of the app.